Frederick Marquis, 1st Earl of Woolton: Early career

-Having been judged unfit for military service, Woolton became a civil servant, first in the War Office, then at the Leather Control Board, where he served as a civilian boot controller.
+Having been judged unfit for military service in the First World War, Woolton became a civil servant, first in the War Office, then at the Leather Control Board, where he served as a civilian boot controller.
 At the end of the war, he became secretary of the Boot Manufacturers' Federation, joining Lewis's department store in Liverpool, where he was an executive (1928–1951), becoming director in 1928 and chairman in 1936.
 In 1938, he responded to the Anschluss by announcing that his stores would boycott Nazi German goods.
 Despite public support, he was reprimanded by Horace Wilson on behalf of Neville Chamberlain's National Government for diverging from its European policy of appeasement.

 Woolton was knighted in 1935 and was raised to the peerage in 1939 for his contribution to British industry.
-Despite his wishes, he was informed that it was not possible to be Baron Marquis (because "Marquess", or "Marquis", is another grade of the peerage of the United Kingdom), so he took the title Baron Woolton after the Liverpool suburb of that name in which he had lived.
-He subsequently served on several government committees (including the Cadman committee).
+Despite his wishes, Garter King of Arms informed him that it was not possible to take the title of Baron Marquis (because "Marquess", or "Marquis", constitutes a rank of British peerages), so he was created Baron Woolton after the Liverpool suburb of Woolton in which he had lived.
+He subsequently served on several government committees (including the Cadman Committee).
 He refused to affiliate himself with any political party.